 Standard (Sanger method) sequencing is conducted with Applied Biosystems, Inc. (ABI) technology supported by the ABI 3500 Genetic Analyzer.
 Optional sequence data analysis can be performed with the use of ABI Variant Reporter software.

-CoreLab offers the technology to conduct various genotyping/fragment analysis protocols, supported by ABI GeneMapper software; and assists with the development and use of real-time PCR technology, with two platforms available: ABI StepOne and Stratagene Mx3005P qPCR instruments.
+CoreLab offers the technology to conduct various genotyping/fragment analysis protocols, supported by ABI GeneMapper software.

 CoreLab also offers an Agilent Bioanalyzer platform for a wide range of applications with its lab-on-a-chip technology: high resolution and quantification of DNA and RNA, and protein analysis.